hubertlm/hubertlm/README.md

 - 🤔 Exploring new languages and hardware.
 - 🎓 Studyng Computer Engineering in Universidade Federal do Ceará.
-- 💼 Member of Tutorial Education Program.
-- 🌱 Learning more about R and Python.

 ## My Skills